Master of Arts in Marital and Family Therapy

 Department of School, Family and Mental Health Professions

-The mission of the Marital and Family Therapy program is to help lead the transformation of family therapy by creating, educating, and actively supporting a community of future professionals who embody the philosophy and practice of a biopsychosocial, systems approach to family-oriented mental health care.
+The mission of the Marital and Family Therapy (MFT) Program is to help lead the transformation of family therapy by creating, educating and actively supporting a community of future professionals who embody the philosophy and practice of a biopsychosocial, systems approach to family-oriented mental health care.

 This program meets the guidelines to prepare students for licensure with the California Board of Behavioral Sciences as licensed marriage and family therapists and is nationally accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 This program prepares students to become professional marital and family therapists.
 Graduates of the MFT Program usually work in mental health agencies, set up their own private practices or go on to doctoral work.
 Family therapy is different from other mental health professions because of its emphasis on treating couples and families, its emphasis on present day problems instead of historical or intrapsychic conflicts, and its focus on understanding interpersonal relationships as a way of treating mental health problems.
 This program prepares students for licensure with the California Board of Behavioral Sciences as Licensed Marriage and Family Therapists (LMFTs).

 Our students plan to pursue careers as professional marital and family therapists.
 Students have experience in a variety of backgrounds such as education, psychology, business, nursing, social work, the military and pastoral and religious settings.
 Some plan to pursue doctoral work in the field.
 Many have some professional work experience and almost all have some experience related to the field of MFT, either paid or unpaid.
 For more information on our students, visit Student Outcomes.